Tesla sales plunge: Biggest decline in history

 By Chris Isidore, CNN

-(CNN) — Tesla sales plunged 13% in the first three months of this year, as the company reported the largest drop in deliveries in its history by far, as backlash against CEO Elon Musk, and growing competition from other automakers’ electric vehicles, took a large bite out of demand for its EVs.
+(CNN) — Tesla sales plunged 13% in the first three months of this year, as the company reported the largest drop in deliveries in its history by far, amid backlash against CEO Elon Musk and as growing competition from other automakers’ electric vehicles took a large bite out of demand for its EVs.

 Tesla reported that it delivered 336,681 cars in the quarter, compared to 386,810 in the first three months of last year.
 The Wednesday data represented the company’s worst sales in nearly three years, a drop of 50,000 vehicles from a year ago.

-Note: Correction: An earlier version of this story incorrectly stated the decline in Tesla sales.
-Tesla sales fell 13% last quarter.